Helioviewer-Project/JHelioviewer-SWHV/docs/wcs-validation/jhv_wcs_hpc_validation_note.md

 - PSP/WISPR 2222 (`ZPN`, `psp_L3_wispr_20231227T150704_V1_2222.fits`):
   - `1.79e-5 mas` max (`8.787993e-11 px`)

-The centered display bounds are intentionally slightly larger than the raw image-footprint bounds because the JHV `HPC` screen mapping recenters the domain symmetrically about disk center and pads the shorter axis to the active display aspect.
+The centered display bounds are slightly larger than the raw image-footprint bounds because the JHV `HPC` screen mapping recenters the domain symmetrically about disk center and pads the shorter axis to the active display aspect.